lothar243/its280/W11Ch26-PrintersAndMultifunctionDevices.md

 * Print to PDF
 * Print to XPS - (XML Paper Specification) - Essentially a Microsoft specific version of PDF
 * Print to Image - create BMP, GIF, etc file
-* Clout and Remote Printing - printer is accessed via the cloud
+* Cloud and Remote Printing - printer is accessed via the cloud

 ### Printer Languages